himmAllRight/himmAllRight-source/content/post/creating-a-git-remote.md

 +++
 title   = "Creating a git Repo Remote" date    = "2017-07-19" author  = "Ryan Himmelwright" image   = "img/header-images/boston2.jpg"
+caption = "Boston, MA USA"
 tags    = ["git", "Linux", "dev",]
 +++

 For over a year or so, I have been using a